Wms5/Contests/README.md

 # Contests
-Repository created for share some contest's codes.
+Repository created for share some contests codes.

-Firstly, i've uploaded some codes used to solve problems in [The Huxley](https://www.thehuxley.com/), posteriorly i'll upload codes from other online constest's.
+Firstly, i've uploaded some codes used to solve problems in [The Huxley](https://www.thehuxley.com/).
+Posteriorly, i'll upload codes from other online constests.

-This Repository has algorithm´s about those subjects:
+This Repository has algorithms about those subjects:

 * Sort Algorithm
 * Hashtable